liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 -  use double quotes where quotes are needed, e.g. ``content: "foo"``.
 -  use ``/* */`` for explaining code. ``//`` is only useful for
-   copyright information and other things that should be included in the compiled code.
+   copyright information and other things that are included in the compiled code.

 Units
 +++++

-This gives an order of preference for the units that should be used with different types of values starting from preferred.
+This gives an order of preference for the units that must be used with different types of values starting from preferred.

 -  length: